Wikipedia - Free Ency

 Over the Hill

-With my last operation, my children started to a plot to throw my way of life into the wind and do what I most feared, take over my way of life.
+With my last operation, my children started to plot to throw my way of life into the wind and do what I most feared, take over my way of life.
 In 2011, Leonie moved into my life.
 Soon after that, we fell in love with each other.
 As a result, she left her apartment in Fort Erie and came to live with me at 174 St. George Street in the Spring of 2012.
 The last few years before that was very lonely.
 I got my dinner delivered at 11:40 am five days a week by Meals on Wheels but when Leonie came, she did all the housework and cooking.
 It was a hard life for a 94-year-old young lady.
 So, when the children suggested for us to go into an old people's home, we had to really think about what that would do to us.
 We went and looked to see how others were making out.
 We would lose a lot of our freedom, but to live in a place we can afford, getting three meals a day, having a nurse available at all times, having the place cleaned once a week, having some entertainment weekly, etc., we decided we would give it a go and move to St. Charles Village.

 For four weeks, I stored, packed and moved.
 John suggested we got all the grand children to help us plus three trucks, then we could make the move in one day.
 I was unhappy.
 It turned out to be total misery as many of my tools got lost, many of my papers disappeared or destroyed.
-Pictures and photos early with my history were never seen again.
+Pictures and early photos with my history were never seen again.
 I asked Elly, "Could you wait until I kick the bucket?"
 So my writings got lost, and trying to put order into what I have left was hopeless.
 I am still working daily to sort things out.
 With the wonderful sunshine on our new 60-foot balcony, we hope we will try to be happy again.

 174 St. George Street